alextsfox/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in Hydrologic Science.
-I study technology and models needed to measure ecosystem function, and how to scale between individual plants and whole ecosystem behavior.
+bio: My work focuses on providing tools, data pipelines, and field instrumentation to study how landscape processes like energy and water cycles respond to environmental change.

 interests:
 - Watershed and eco-hydrology